alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 After a short moment, a two-window GUI will open up.
 GRASS uses some concepts and terminology that are pretty hard to get your head around and are different to other GIS systems, particularly the idea of a "mapset".
 You should be able to use the default, "PERMANENT" mapset for this tutorial, but I encourage you to look for some other GRASS tutorials that consider making your own mapsets.
 For now, you can just close or ignore the GUI windows as we will not be using them.

-Let's consider the GRASS 6.4 code (a bash script).
+Let's consider the GRASS 6.4 code (a shell script written in bash).
 Open `generate_los.sh` in a text editor.
 To do this with Gedit from the command line:

 ```bash
 gedit source/generate_los.sh